-(II) Does the Company provide employees with a safe and healthy work environment, and provide safety and health education to employees regularly?
-(1) The Company's business locations comply with the local government laws and regulations, and conduct fire protection inspection periodically to protect employees' safety in workplace.
-The Company uses the best effort to improve the working environment according to the Occupational Safety and Health Act.
-Since 2001, the Company hastescearch and draft adopted gypsum boards or calcium silicate compartments for the partitions inside the Company, in order to replace angle materials as the compartmental framework.
-Meanwhile, the Company ceases to use the counter made of wooden materials, and replaces it with OA office furniture.
+V (1) The Company's business locations comply with the local government No material (III) Does the Company provide employees with a safe and healthy work environment, and v (1) laws and regulations, and conduct fire protection inspection deviation.
+In the provide safety and health education to employees regularly? periodically to protect employees' safety in workplace.
+The Company future, the Company uses the best effort to improve the working environment according to will continue to the Occupational Safety and Health Act.
+Since 2001, the Company has research and draft adopted gypsum boards or calcium silicate compartments for the the policy in partitions inside the Company, in order to replace angle materials as response to related the compartmental framework.
+Meanwhile, the Company ceases to laws and regulations. use the counter made of wooden materials, and replaces it with OA office furniture.
 The Company also adopts the storage cabinets made of iron or fireproof polymer boards, thus reducing the use of wooden materials directly or indirectly.
 The light steel frame ceiling has also been replaced by calcium silicate boards, in order to reduce dust.
-(II) The Company implements four major plans to promote workplace health, including "Maternal Health Protection Plan," "Prevention Plan, or Abnormal Workload Trigger," "Ergonomic Hazard Prevention Plan," "Prevention Plan for Unlawful Damage when Conducting Business;" released a workplace overload questionnaire to understand employees' workload, needs, and physical and mental conditions, and to provide health education consultation and care to employees with medium and high-risk.
-(III) The Company appoints medical staff to conduct eight on-site health consultation services each month.
+(II) health, including "Maternal Health Protection Plan," "Preventive Plan for Abnormal Workload Trigger," "Ergonomic Hazard Prevention Plan," "Prevention Plan for Unlawful Damage when Conducting Business;" released a workplace overload questionnaire to understand employees' workload, needs, and physical and mental conditions, and to provide health education consultation and care to employees with medium and high-risk.
+(III) consultation services each month.
 Employees are provided with one- on-one interviews with nurses to provide timely care and health education for employees' health.
 In addition, contracted physicians to come to the Company for health sharing, as well as provides health promotion and health education consulting services every six months.
-(IV) In order to take better care of the health of employees, in addition to holding employee health examination every three years, starting from 2022, the health examination items have been superior to those stipulated in --- --
+(IV In order to take better care of the health of employees, in addition to l l holding employee health examination every three years, starting from 2022, the health examination items have been superior to those stipulated in the Labor Health Protection Regulations; a half-day health examination leave is provided to facilitate employees to arrange related examinations and allow them to obtain more detailed test results to promote the health management.
+(V visually impaired masseuses, to provide 28 massage sessions per week, so that employees can relax their body and mind, and release stress in a timely manner through the massage services. suess in a timery mainter unough the massage services.
+1